ccie16798/subnettools/README.md

 work TODO
 =========
-- make sure everything work (v1.0)
 - fixing file diff (semantics is difficult, what do we want)
 - adding more converters (and fixing IPv6 converters)
-- fixing ECMP in converters (maybe)
 - bitmap printing
-- implement progress bar (what is your 1M line aggregation doing??) (before v1.0)
+- implement progress bar (what is your 1M line aggregation doing??)
 - code precision in st_printf.c